Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 Opportunity For Agents

-• Agents may see more plan diversity in plan designs within each metal tier and coverage level, which affects deductibles, copays, and out-of-pocket limits.
+• Agents may see more plan design diversity within each metal tier and coverage level, affecting deductibles, copays, and out-of-pocket limits.

 • Tighter AV ranges for Silver Plans should result in less benefit fluctuation and more predictable coverage.